kantarsifo/kantar-sifo-mobile-analytics-pod/Documentation/Readme.md

 **A:** There can be a couple of things wrong.
 Please make sure that:
 -   You have registered your app's bundle identifier as a custom URL scheme in your target's "Info"-tab, under "URL Types".
 - You have implemented the openURL:-method in your app's application delegate, and forwarded that call to the framework.
-For more thorough information and a step by step-guide, please read the section "Integrating with SIFO Internet app to tag TNS Sifo Panelists", under "Setup".
+For more thorough information and a step by step-guide, please read the section "Integrating with Sifo Internet app to tag Sifo Panelists", under "Setup".

 Additional information
 ----------------------

-For additional information about what can, or can't, be tagged please reach out to TNS Sifo, contact information to be found in the end of this document.
+For additional information about what can, or can't, be tagged please reach out to Kantar Sifo, contact information to be found in the end of this document.

 ### Implementation check

-Before the app is submitted to App Store, tests need to be performed according to instructions provided by TNS Sifo.
-Please contact TNS Sifo.
+Before the app is submitted to App Store, tests need to be performed according to instructions provided by Kantar Sifo.
+Please contact Kantar Sifo.

 ### Update strategy

-The framework is compatible with iOS 9 or above.
+The framework is compatible with iOS 11 or above.
 Updates of the framework will be necessary to fix bugs, add features, handle changes on the servers or the platform etc. For this reason we want to make updating of the framework as easy and seamless as possible.

 When a new version of the framework is the delivered, it should be possible to simply replace the folder containing the framework code and then update the software project.
 The update will always be kept backward-compatible as long as it’s possible, so that your old code will still work after the update.

 To keep updating as seamless as possible, it is important that you: